krystalan/DRT/README.md

-In this work, we introduce DRT-o1, an attempt to bring the success of long thought reasoning to neural machine translation (MT).
+In this work, we introduce DRT, an attempt to bring the success of long thought reasoning to neural machine translation (MT).
 To this end,
 - 🌟 We mine English sentences with similes or metaphors from existing literature books, which are suitable for translation via long thought.
 - 🌟 We propose a designed multi-agent framework with three agents (i.e., a translator, an advisor and an evaluator) to synthesize the MT samples with long thought.
 There are 22,264 synthesized samples in total.
-- 🌟 We train DRT-o1-8B, DRT-o1-7B and DRT-o1-14B using Llama-3.1-8B-Instruct, Qwen2.5-7B-Instruct and Qwen2.5-14B-Instruct as backbones.
+- 🌟 We train DRT-8B, DRT-7B and DRT-14B using Llama-3.1-8B-Instruct, Qwen2.5-7B-Instruct and Qwen2.5-14B-Instruct as backbones.

 > Our goal is not to achieve competitive performance with OpenAI’s O1 in neural machine translation (MT).
 Instead, we explore technical routes to bring the success of long thought to MT.
-To this end, we introduce DRT-o1, *a byproduct of our exploration*, and we hope it could facilitate the corresponding research in this direction.
+To this end, we introduce DRT, *a byproduct of our exploration*, and we hope it could facilitate the corresponding research in this direction.

 ![](./images/data_case.png)